platform9/express/README.md

 .
 .
 ```
-Here's an example of invoking Platform9 Express a single host groups and performing role deployments (based on metadata defined in /opt/pf9-express/inventory/hosts):
+Here's an example of invoking Platform9 Express a single host groups (host groups are either "pmo" for Openstack and "pmk" for Kubernetes) and performing role deployments (based on metadata defined in /opt/pf9-express/inventory/hosts) or registering them automatically to the control plane (based on metadata defined in /opt/pf9-express/inventory/hosts):
 ```
-# ./pf9-express -a hypervisors
+# ./pf9-express -a pmk
 ################################################################
 # Platform9 Express Utility
 ################################################################